Bugatti EB 118

 The Bugatti EB 118 is the first concept car developed by Bugatti Automobiles S.A.S.
 The 2-door coupé was presented at the 1998 Paris Motor Show.
 Bugatti commissioned the design of the EB 118 from Giorgetto Giugiaro of Italdesign.
-The EB 118 is powered by a W18 engine and has permanent four wheel drive.
+The EB 118 is powered by a W18 engine and has permanent All-wheel drive.

 Design

 The Bugatti 57SC Atlantic, which inspired the design of the EB 118.

 The design of the car is intended to echo the 1931 Type 50 and the 57SC Atlantic.
 The EB 118 has a longitudinal rib that echoes the Atlantic's longitudinal body seam.

 Debut

 Bugatti introduced the EB 118 at the 1998 Paris Auto Show.
 After its Paris debut, Bugatti displayed the EB 118 along with its four-door counterpart the EB 218 at the Geneva Auto Show and the Tokyo Motor Show in 1999.
 The design was already production ready, but Bugatti Automobiles S.A.S. decided that they wanted to focus on a sports car based on the 18/3 Chiron concept car introduced in 1999, so that the EB 118 stayed a concept car and never made it into production.